profsmith89/ctps/_sources/chap08.md

 As you can see in the three duck images, the duck is never in the same place.
 If you think about this, it means that, of the pixels from the three images at any location `(x,y)`, most of these pixels are what we want to see.
 To select this majority, we simply have to compute the median of the three pixels.
 Doing this across every pixel location in our images, we'll produce a new image without the duck.
 Even more impressive is that this approach works even if the photobombing subject overlaps with themself/itself in a minority of the images.
 With additional data (i.e., images), this approach is robust!

-**This data is not wrong, but ....** We'll now move from erasing a photobomb (i.e., eliminating incorrect data in our data set) to a new application involving images.
+## This data is not wrong, but ...

+We'll now move from erasing a photobomb (i.e., eliminating incorrect data in our data set) to a new application involving images.
 This application takes advantage of the fact that data collection can be messy beyond the capturing of incorrect information.
 In particular, we also want to remove from our data set any duplicates and other types of irrelevant information.
 Instead of making our downstream analyses deal with these headaches, we can enhance our cleaning routines to deal with them.

 Digital images are a great example of the fact that, when we digitize the real world, we often capture it in more precision than our application demands or requires.
 Sometimes this additional precision is handy and useful, as we experience when we enlarge a portion of a digital photograph captured in high resolution.
 Our eyes cannot distinguish the extra precision in a high-resolution image, but it keeps the image looking great as we zoom in on a portion of it.
 Yet if the resolution of our original image is small, enlarging it results in *pixelation*, which the blocky look that occurs when we have no extra resolution to call upon and we're left with no choice but to enlarge a single pixel into a large square of that pixel's color.

 Despite this benefit of capturing extra resolution, sometimes too much precision in your data can cause pesky problems.
 Data scientists often use real-world data to train computer models and then use these models to predict what might (or will) happen on new inputs, as we'll do in Chapter 17.
 If during training we pay too much attention to specifics in the captured data, the models become *overtrained*.
 In other words, the model begins to pay too much attention to the specific details of the real-world situations your data captured and less to the properties of those situations that generalize to the broad class of situations your captured data is supposed to represent.

-**Zero out the unnecessary details.** Let's get a feel for the precision we don't need in a digital image that we have no plan on enlarging.
+## Zero out the unnecessary details

+Let's get a feel for the precision we don't need in a digital image that we have no plan on enlarging.
 In particular, let's inspect a pretty picture of Harvard Yard taken on a lovely September morning.

 ```{code-block} python
 ---